 The saying that cats have nine lives stems from their agility and ability to survive situations that might be fatal to other animals.
 However, cats have just one life like any other living being.
 Their impressive survival skills are thanks to flexible bodies and quick reflexes, not extra lives.
 Regular veterinary care, a balanced diet, and safe surroundings are vital for a long, healthy life for your cat.

 Whiskers serve as vital sensory tools that help cats gauge their environment, especially in dim light.
-Contrary to the myth, trimming a cat's whiskers won’t prevent them from roaming but will negatively impact their ability to navigate and sense nearby objects.
-Never cut your cat’s whiskers, as this can cause stress and disorientation.
-Their tail helps maintain balance, not the whiskers.
+Contrary to the myth, trimming a cat's whiskers will not prevent them from roaming but will negatively impact their ability to navigate and sense nearby objects.
+Never cut your cat's whiskers, as this can cause stress and disorientation.

 Tail flicking in cats is often misunderstood.
-Rather than a signal of happiness, it usually indicates irritation, agitation or concentration, such as when stalking prey like birds.
+Rather than a signal of happiness, it usually indicates irritation, agitation or concentration, such as when stalking prey.
 Cats communicate through complex body language and vocalisations.
-Spending time observing your cat helps you learn what their tail movements, purrs, or meows mean, deepening your bond.
+Spending time observing your cat helps you learn what their tail movements, purrs, or meows mean.

-Despite many cartoons portraying cats drinking milk, many cats are lactose intolerant and can develop tummy upset and diarrhoea from drinking cow’s milk.
-It’s safest to offer specially formulated cat milk products which provide hydration without the digestive risks.
+Despite many cartoons portraying cats drinking milk, many cats are lactose intolerant and can develop tummy upset and diarrhoea from drinking cow's milk.
+It is safest to offer specially formulated cat milk products which provide hydration without the digestive risks.
 Fresh water should always be freely available to your pet.

 Some believe feeding garlic helps eliminate worms, but garlic, onions, and related vegetables contain substances harmful to cats.
 Eating garlic can cause Heinz body anaemia by damaging red blood cells.
 Never add garlic or onion to your cat's diet.
 Use vet-recommended worming treatments tailored for cats to keep them healthy and parasite-free.